 Solution: Grant Thornton built up a delivery centre with a dedicated team for the whole portfolio of hotels.
-We provided highly trained people by processes to ensure high expertise and the ability to deliver against short deadlines.
+We provided highly trained people with key expertise and the ability to deliver against short deadlines.
 Grant Thornton implemented our excellence process framework methodology to deliver the relevant level of quality.
 We set up a coordination team to ensure a smooth collaboration between all involved parties: local Grant Thornton teams in each country, centralised Grant Thornton team in France, corporate head office of the client.
 We onboarded our consulting team to implement a complete digital solution for the PtoP activities and RPA for transactional activities.

-Outcome: We implemented of a full IT solution covering all the scope of the outsourced activities within six months.
+Outcome: We implemented of a full IT solution covering the wide scope of the outsourced activities within six months.
 We built a strong governance model with all countries involved in our monthly European steering committee.
 100% of suppliers' invoices and approval workflows were digitalised.
 We delivered 100% of the analytical reports within four open days using the same group chart of accounts and accounting principles.

-12 Hotel industry: navigating the impact of COVID-19 13
+12 Hotel industry: navigating a post COVID world